kjellpk/dbi.table/cran-comments.md

-# 1.0.3 Changes Relative to Version 1.0.1 (Current CRAN Version)
+# 1.0.4 Changes Relative to Version 1.0.3 (Current CRAN Version)

-- At the request of the `data.table` maintainers, moved `data.table` from Depends to Suggests.

-- Added Luis Rocha as a contributor (ctd) for the (Chinook) example database and included his license in example_files/chinook_export/LICENSE.

-- Refactored code; no changes to core functionality of package.
+- Moved inline SQL statements in .R files to .sql files in inst/sql_statements.

+- Added support for more RDBMSs.
+Improved foreign key lookup and merging.

 ## Test Environments